bluerock-io/fm-ci/fm-demo/skeleton/README.md

 ![Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container](<VsCode Prompt 1.png>)

+Press "Reopen in Container".
+Then VsCode will prepare a Docker container for development in the image, based on our Docker image; this might take a few minutes.

 The folders with the demo code are shared with the host computer and should be persisted reliably, while the rest will disappear easily on upgrades.
 **Warning**: Do _not_ do important work inside this demo without backups!